AntonGordienko/Migrator/README.md

 # Migrator.Mongo

-The implementation of MongoDB migrations using the official driver.
+The implementation of MongoDB migrations using the official C# driver 2.x.